riklus/win10install-onusb/README.md

 This script will install Windows 10 on the *Target drive*:
 It will ERASE all data from the *Target drive* then it will proceed to partition it, like the official Windows 10 installer would do.
 Then it will install Windows 10 on the *Target drive*.
-And at the end it, will shutdown the pc.
+And at the end, it will shutdown the pc.

 ### Once the installation began, can I leave the pc alone for the night?